davidjb/virtualbox-unity-launcher/README.rst

 to update your Launcher item is to re-run the ``virtualbox-unity.sh`` script.

 If you re-run the script whilst VirtualBox is still running, the Launcher item will update immediately.
-If VirtualBox is not running, the Laucnher item will disappear (but be available correctly once you start VirtualBox again).
+If VirtualBox is not running, the Launcher item will disappear (but be available correctly once you start VirtualBox again).
 In either case, you will need to 're-lock' your Launcher item using the instructions above.